 - Remove any vehicle parked on the street - Any vehicle (car, truck, boat trailer or recreational vehicle) parked on the street prevents the sweeper from reaching the curb lane where debris accumulates.
 To report abandoned vehicles on public streets call (805) 371-8379

 - Keep large debris out of the road - Large sticks, branches and pine needles will clog and jam the sweepers' operating systems.

-- No garbage cans or yard waste in the street during sweep day – The municipal code does not allow garbage, recycling and yard waste containers to be placed in the street before 6:00 p.m. the day before pickup and should be retrieved and stored out of the public’s view by midnight on the day of collection.
+- No garbage cans or yard waste in the street during sweep day – The municipal code does not allow garbage, recycling and yard waste containers to be placed in the street before 4:00 p.m. the day before pickup and should be retrieved and stored out of the public’s view by 8:00 a.m. the day after collection.
 Like parked vehicles, the garbage and recycling containers prevent the sweeper from reaching the curb.
 In general, street sweeping follows trash collection by one working day.

-Some holidays impact regularly scheduled street sweeping.
-Please refer to the Street Sweeping Schedule for a complete list of street sweeping dates and to see if your neighborhood's schedule is affected.
+Sweeping services are performed on the day following the holiday (just like waste hauling services) in cases where holidays fall on regularly scheduled street sweeping days.
+Please refer to the Street Sweeping Schedule for a complete list of street sweeping dates.

 Be sure to keep a safe distance between you and the sweeper at all times.
 Try to avoid maneuvering around sweeper trucks; move off to the side of the road until you are sure it is safe to continue.